open-telemetry/opentelemetry-collector-contrib/processor/cumulativetodeltaprocessor/README.md

 ## Configuration

-The default configuration is to convert all monotonic sum metrics from aggregation temporality cumulative to aggregation temporality delta.
+Configuration is specified through a list of metrics.
+The processor uses metric names to identify a set of cumulative metrics and converts them from cumulative to delta.

 The following settings can be optionally configured: